Connect with others who understand.

 See answer

 More than 300 members of MyMSTeam report living with scoliosis — a curvature of the spine.
-Multiple sclerosis (MS) can cause scoliosis, but it’s also possible to develop scoliosis for other reasons.
+Most cases of scoliosis aren’t connected to multiple sclerosis (MS), but MS can occasionally cause a type known as neuromuscular scoliosis.

 What Is Scoliosis?

-Back pain is very common for people with and without MS, and it can have many causes.
-Between 10 percent and 16 percent of people with MS have back pain, and it’s often related to muscle pain and having to sit or stand for long periods of time.
-MS back pain due to scoliosis is rare.
+Back pain is a common part of daily life for many people with and without MS, and it can have many causes.
+Between 10 percent and 16 percent of people with MS have back pain, and it’s often related to muscle pain, muscle weakness, imbalance, or a need to sit or stand for a long time.

 How Does Scoliosis Affect People With MS?

-The effects of scoliosis vary widely, but it can cause significant disability for some.
+The effects of scoliosis vary widely, but it can cause significant disability.
 Some people can experience loss of height, numbness, weakness, or an abnormal alignment of their pelvis and hips.
-The spinal curve for people with neuromuscular sclerosis does tend to get worse over time.
+The spinal curve for people with neuromuscular scoliosis tends to get worse over time.

 • Fatigue